linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 applications.

-In particular, the Plugin will help you easily work with Hadoop applications like Apache Pig and build workflows for Hadoop workflow schedulers like Azkaban and Apache Oozie.
+In particular, the Plugin will help you easily work with Hadoop applications like Apache Pig and build workflows for Hadoop workflow schedulers such as Azkaban.

-The Plugin includes the **LinkedIn Gradle DSL for Apache Hadoop** (which we shall refer to as simply the "Hadoop DSL" for brevity), a language for specifying jobs and workflows for Hadoop workflow schedulers like Azkaban and Apache Oozie.
+The Plugin includes the **LinkedIn Gradle DSL for Apache Hadoop** (which we shall refer to as simply the "Hadoop DSL" for brevity), a language for specifying jobs and workflows for Hadoop workflow schedulers such as Azkaban.

 #### Hadoop Plugin User Guide